 - It is very important that we do not send a customer a tree which carries with it insect or fungal problems which could then affect other plants in the customer's garden.
 We think a conventional pesticide regime in the nursery is more likely to achieve this than an organic regime.

-- Customers who intend to plant trees for organic fruit production do not actually need organically-raised nursery trees.
+- Customers who intend to plant trees for organic fruit production do not need organically-raised nursery trees.
 This might sound surprising, but since a typical fruit tree will not produce commercial quantities of fruit until its 3rd or 4th year, it is the use of an organic regime in the orchard that counts for organic certification, not the regime in the nursery.
-In other words, the growth period of a typical new fruit tree is less than the transition period allowed when converting a farm or orchard from a conventional to an organic regime.
+In other words, the juvenile growth period of a typical new fruit tree is less than the transition period allowed when converting a farm or orchard from a conventional to an organic regime.

 I am planting an organic-certified orchard, can I buy trees from you?